bablulawrence/vmautostop/README.md

 These approaches require setup to be done for each individual VM separately.
 If you have a lot of VMs spread across multiple resource groups in different subscriptions, setting up and managing these solutions takes lot of work.
 In other words, these solution doesn't scale very well.

-This app is an attempt to solve this problem.
+This app is an attempt to solve some of these problems.
 Using this you will be able to select all VMs in resource group for auto stopping by adding a resource tag and setting its value to `AUTO_STOP=Y`.
 The app will automatically stop VMs if they are inactive for a predefined period of time.
 An email notification will be sent prior to stopping the VM.

 You have the flexibility to: